bos/stanford-cs240h/www/labs/resources.md

   [Haskell mode](http://projects.haskell.org/haskellmode-emacs/) for
   emacs, but you have to install it separately.
-Some OSes have a package for it, some don't (in which case you can put it in your come directory).
+Some OSes have a package for it, some don't (in which case you can put it in your home directory).
 David uses the following configuration is his `.emacs` file:

     ~~~~